 Cycling saves money

 You could even learn to maintain your bike yourself.
-The cycling Hubs across the Tees Valley all offer access to free or low cost Dr Bike sessions and basic cycle maintenance.
+The Active Travel Hubs across the Tees Valley all offer access to free or low-cost Dr Bike sessions and basic cycle maintenance.

 Stay fit and healthy, and feel younger

 Cycling is a fantastic way to improve your health and get fit.
 Did you know that regular adult cyclists have fitness levels equivalent to people ten years younger and greater life expectancy?

 Research shows that regular cycle trips help to: